Veganism means different things to different people, so let’s dive deeply into the question: “What is a vegan?”

-But I presume that the people I talk to possess a functional level of intelligence.
+But these terms aren’t the slightest bit confusing, and I presume that the people I talk to possess a functional level of intelligence.
 Qualifiers like “mostly” or “80 percent” can add to the vegan concept’s utility, while inspiring whatever steps forward each person feels ready to take.

 Two Contemporary Definitions of Vegan

-Now that we’ve exhaustively reviewed the most important issues and controversies surrounding the vegan concept, let’s try to define the term in the clearest and most sensible way.
+Now that we’ve exhaustively reviewed the most important areas of contention surrounding the vegan concept, let’s try to define the term in the clearest and most sensible way.

 Since its founding by Donald Watson and others in 1944, the Vegan Society has continued to this day.
 Over time, the organization has revisited the task of defining veganism, and produced this effort:

 Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.

 Since that definition sounds like it was written by a committee, I want to offer my own:

 Vegan refers to any food formulated without ingredients produced by or derived from animals, or any diet consisting exclusively of these foods.
 A vegan lifestyle, whenever safe and practical, additionally avoids the use of any products linked to animal exploitation.